plenoptic-org/plenoptic_presentations/2025-05-16_vss-symposium/slides.md

 ## A python library for synthesizing model-optimized visual stimuli
 ## Billy Broderick <!-- .element: style="height:50%" -->

+#note: today I'm going to talk about plenoptic, a python library for synthesizing the model-optimized visual stimuli we're talking about it in this session. but first, I'm going to step back a bit

 ---

 <div data-animate data-load="assets/metamer-intro.svg">